CelestialArtistry/NeoTenet/docs/CONTRIBUTING.md

 By contributing to NeoTenet, you agree to the following terms:

-- You grant CelestialArtistry a license to use your code contributed to the primary codebase (everything **not** under patches) in NeoForge, under the LGPLv2.1 license.
+- You grant CelestialArtistry a license to use your code contributed to the primary codebase (everything **not** under patches) in NeoTenet, under the LGPLv2.1 license.
-- You assign copyright ownership of your contributions to the patches codebase (everything under patches) to NeoForged, where it will be licensed under the LGPLv2.1 license.
+- You assign copyright ownership of your contributions to the patches codebase (everything under patches) to CelestialArtistry, where it will be licensed under the LGPLv2.1 license.

 This is intended as a **legally binding copyright assignment** to the CelestialArtistry project for contributions under the patches codebase.
 However, you retain your copyright for all other contributions.